frolleks/frolleks/README.md

 - 📫 How to reach me:
   - My Discord: Frolleks#7545
 ___
 **I have my own README, am I cool yet?
 No?
-Aw.** Anyways, I will list a couple of good projects (that I've contrubted to):
+Aw.** Anyways, I will list a couple of good projects (that I've contributed to):

 - [Daksh777's SpotifyNoPremium](https://github.com/Daksh777/SpotifyNoPremium)

   "Want a break from the ads?
 Watch this short video to receive 30 minutes of ad free music."
 Yeah whatever but shut up.